Gary Glitter: Jimmy Savile scandal, 2015 conviction; 2023 release and reimprisonment

 In May 2015, Gadd began an appeal against his convictions.
 On 17 November 2015, Gadd's appeal was denied by the Court of Appeal, which ruled that there was nothing unsafe about the conviction.
 From 2015 to 2018 Gadd was incarcerated at HM Prison Albany.
 In 2018 he was transferred to HM Prison The Verne, a lower-security prison.
 On 3 February 2023, he was released on licence after serving half of his sentence, due to the sentencing guidelines in place at the time of the historic offences.
 On 13 March 2023, after an investigation into his use of a smartphone, Gadd was recalled to prison for breaching his licence conditions by allegedly enquiring how to access the dark web.

 On 7 February 2024, it was announced that Gadd's appeal for parole had been turned down by the Parole Board who said: "It found on the evidence that at the time of the offending, and while he was on licence, Mr Gadd had a sexual interest in underage girls."

 In March 2024, it was reported that he was being incarcerated at HM Prison Risley.
 On 11 June 2024, a High Court judge, Mrs Justice Tipples, ruled that Gadd must pay £508,000 to a victim he abused when she was 12 years old.
 In March 2025, Gadd was declared bankrupt after failing to pay the £508,000.
 On 17 June 2025, his bid for release was refused, with officials citing ongoing concerns about his behaviour and risk assessment.

+2026 charges

+In July 2026, Gadd was charged with unlawful sexual intercourse with a girl under the age of 13 and indecent assault on the same girl when under the age of 14 dating back to 1978-81.
+At the time of being charged he was held at HM Prison Channings Wood in Devon.
+Gadd appeared in court for the first time in connection with the new charges on 5 August 2026.
+On 2 September 2026, Gadd pleaded not guilty to the new charges.